camunda/camunda-docs/versioned_docs/version-8.5/self-managed/concepts/multi-region/dual-region.md

     - **26500** for communication to the Zeebe Gateway from client/workers
     - **26501** for the Zeebe brokers and Zeebe Gateway communication
     - **26502** for the Zeebe brokers and Zeebe Gateway communication
+  - **Cluster Communication**
+    - Kubernetes services in one cluster must be resolvable and reachable from the other cluster and vice-versa.
+This is essential for proper communication and functionality across regions:
+      - For AWS EKS setups, ensure DNS chaining is configured.
+Refer to the [Amazon Elastic Kubernetes Service (EKS) setup guide](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md).
+      - For OpenShift, [Submariner](https://docs.redhat.com/en/documentation/red_hat_advanced_cluster_management_for_kubernetes/2.11/html/networking/networking#submariner) is recommended for handling multi-cluster networking, though specific implementation guides are not yet available.
 - Only specific combinations of Zeebe broker counts and replication factors are supported
   - `clusterSize` must be a multiple of **2** and a minimum of **4** to evenly distribute the brokers across the two regions.
   - `replicationFactor` must be **4** to ensure that the partitions are evenly distributed across the two regions.